Brand Name Saphris Common Name asenapine

 Asenapine tablets should be placed under the tongue and allowed to dissolve completely.
 The saliva in the mouth will dissolve the tablet within seconds.
 Do not crush, chew, or swallow asenapine tablets.

 Handle the tablet with dry hands and remove the tablet from the package only when you are ready to take it.
+To remove it from the package, pull the tab on the package back and remove the tablet gently.
+Do not crush the tablet.

 In order for the medication to be properly absorbed into the body, do not eat or drink anything for 10 minutes after dissolving a tablet under the tongue.
+If you are taking other medications at the same time, take asenapine last.

 It is important that this medication be taken exactly as prescribed by your doctor.